 Prepare Before You Apply to Typing Jobs

 Also, though there are many online typing tests on the Internet, these particular tests are geared toward transcriptionists, rather than students.
 While these tests are free, keep in mind that the websites they are on may be selling software, classes or other services that may not be of value.
-I am not endorsing any products on these sites (just as I don’t endorse any products or services promoted on ads on this site).
 Use the tests but always keep an eye out for the signs of a scam.